TobitSoftware/chayns-toolkit/README.md

 }
 ```

+> Small images (< 8 KB) will be inlined into the JavaScript code with data-urls
+> and therefore won't appear as files next to your bundled code.
+This improves
+> loading times of small images.

 #### SVG Support

-Importing `.svg` files will make them available as React components.
+Importing `.svg` files will automatically make them available as React
+components:

 ```jsx
 import Icon from "./my-icon.svg"